Israel in Egypt: Background

 Much more than the previous works by Handel which were designed, like Israel in Egypt, to attract paying audiences to a commercial venture in a privately owned theatre, the piece lays overwhelming emphasis on the chorus.
 As an added attraction, the small baroque orchestra accompanying was also used for an organ concerto, the Cuckoo and the Nightingale, which served as an interlude.
 However, London audiences at that time were not used to such extensive choral pieces presented as commercial entertainment, and perhaps particularly the opening dirge, of about thirty minutes in length, for the death of Joseph, adapted from the funeral anthem for a recently deceased Queen, contributed to the failure of Israel in Egypt at its first performance.
 Handel quickly revised the work, omitting the opening "Lamentations" section and adding Italian-style arias of the kind contemporary audiences expected and enjoyed.
 In its two sectioned form, Israel in Egypt was very popular in the 19th century with choral societies.
-Today many performances of the work use Handel's original three part version.
+Beginning with John Eliot Gardiner's recording of 1978, many contemporary performances of the work use Handel's original three part version.

 Synopsis

 Part One

-The Israelites mourn the death of Joseph, Israelite and favoured adviser to Pharaoh, King of Egypt.
+The Israelites mourn the death of Joseph, Israelite and favoured advisor to Pharaoh, King of Egypt.
 The first part includes the choruses "The Sons of Israel Do Mourn" and "How Is the Mighty Fallen".

 Part Two

 An announcement is made that a new Pharaoh has come to the throne who does not look kindly on the Israelites.
 God chooses Moses to lead his people out of bondage.
 A series of plagues falls on Egypt: the rivers turn to blood; a plague of frogs affects the land; lice crawled on man and beast; wild animals destroy everything; the Egyptian livestock get sick and die; blotches and blisters break out on the skin of man and beast; hailstorms blight the country; locusts appear and destroy all the crops; palpable darkness descends; and, finally, the eldest born sons of all the Egyptians are struck down dead.
 The ruler of Egypt agrees to let the Israelites depart, but changes his mind and pursues them.
-The Red Sea miraculously parts to let the Israelites cross in safety, but when the pursuing Egyptians try to cross, the waters engulf them and they are drowned.
+The Red Sea miraculously parts to let the Israelites cross in safety, but when the pursuing Egyptians try to cross, the waters engulf them, and they are drowned.